-Illustration 1 Enhance
+Spread:

-Properties to be rezoned before the Purple Line
+Insert Illustration 1 Enhance 3/4 page with caption: Properties to be rezoned before the Purple Line.
+And with paragraph below on the page:

 The first SMA would rezone commercial properties in the Town Center-the properties on Connecticut Avenue between Chevy Chase Lake Drive and Manor Road, which currently have existing or approved single-use commercial development, plus the Newdale Mews and Chevy Chase Lake Apartments.
 The Town Center includes the Chevy Chase Lake shopping center, which is approved for about 250,000 square feet of retail and commercial uses, and the commercial properties along Connecticut Avenue.
 Rezoning would allow mixed residential and commercial uses.
 The goal, supported by the Enhance planning theme, would be to pass this first SMA after the Plan has been approved and adopted.